 But even with all of the intricacies of buying a home, with the proper savings and preparation, homeownership is not out of reach.
 Millennials made up 61% of first-time home buyers in 2018.
 And millennials ages 24 to 38 made up 42% of the homebuyers in the U.S.

 Figuring out how to buy your first house takes a lot of budgeting, especially when you consider that the housing prices are higher than ever and many young adults are burdened by student loans.
-Maybe you’ve played with a mortgage calculator or have a down payment number in the back of your mind as a savings goal.
+Maybe you’ve played with a home affordability calculator or have a down payment number in the back of your mind as a savings goal.

 Unfortunately, figuring out exactly how much that new home will cost you—both at the time of purchase and on a monthly basis can be a little more complicated than just doing some back-of-the-envelope math.
 Luckily, with some advance planning, you can figure out what your dream home will likely cost you.